 What Is Permissive Use?

 If you loan someone your car, they’ll likely have coverage because of something called the omnibus clause, or permissive use.
 Permissive use grants insurance to people not included in your policy.
-While it’s a common feature on most policies, you should double-check your coverage to make sure you have it.
+While it’s a common feature on most policies, you should double-check yours to make sure you have it.

 What Is Non-Permissive Use?

 You may or may not have to pay if someone takes your car without your permission and is in an accident.
 However, it can be extremely hard to prove that someone drove your vehicle without permission.
 This is, of course, something that can happen at any time in real life.
 But proving someone took your keys and drove off without your permission is hard for some judges to swallow.

 Stolen cars are another matter.
 If you’re a victim of vehicle theft, you won’t be liable for any damages.
 Just make sure you file a police report so there’s no question your vehicle was stolen.

 Before letting others drive your car, be certain that you trust them to give it back to you in one piece.
 For instance, it’s probably not the best idea to let someone who has a history of DUIs borrow it.
-Using common sense before lending could help save your car and your rates.
+Using common sense before lending could help save your vehicle and your rates.

 Sometimes you might have people who you’ve explicitly excluded from your policy.
 This typically occurs when there’s someone in your household who you don’t want to drive your car due to them being dangerous in some way.
 Here are a couple of examples of drivers you may want to exclude:

 - A teen driver with little to no driving experience